 - Readings: Testament of Moses (link); Keddie, “Judaean Apocalypticism and the Unmasking of Ideology: Foreign and National Rulers in the Testament of Moses” (link)

-Week 8 (Nov 1): Apocalypses Responding to the Roman Destruction of the Temple (70 CE) – 4 Ezra
+Week 8 (Nov 1): Apocalypses responding to the Roman destruction of the Jerusalem temple (70 CE) – 4 Ezra

 Week 9 (Nov 8): Legacies in film – “The Day the Earth Stood Still” (1951) (92 minutes)